AmirMasnavi/Industrial-Production-Simulator/documentation/USEI05/01.requirements-engineering/Readme.md

 **From the client clarifications:**

 > **Question:** As our group is 2 members in ESINF, we were told not to do USEI02, USEI03, USEI04, and USEI06.
-In USEI05, will we still have to create a simulator that processes the articles to obtain the execution times?
+In USEI05, will we still have to create a simulator that processes the article to obtain the execution times?
 What are the criteria in this case?
 Thanks.
 >
 > **Answer:** I believe you should ask this question to the professors who defined these US for implementation.
 In any case, I don't understand how you can do USEI05 without doing USEI02, in fact I don't even understand what's left of the application if you don't do USEI02.